nasr020/millenium-falcon-challenge/README.md

 # Millenium Flacon Challenge

-This repository contains the work I conducted for the Millennium Falcon Challenge proposed by Dataiku.
+This repository contains the work I conducted for the Millennium Falcon Challenge proposed by Dataiku: https://github.com/dataiku/millenium-falcon-challenge
 The project involves a FastAPI backend, a React frontend, and a CLI tool to compute the odds that the Millennium Falcon reaches Endor in time based on provided configurations.

 ## Table of Contents